 To be considered for admission to the RN to BSN Track, an applicant must be a graduate of an accredited institution of higher education.
 Admission is limited and competitive for all students.
 Applicants must provide a copy of their valid RN license along with their application documents.
 Candidates must have successfully completed (grade of "C" or better) all of the required nursing prerequisite courses prior to the first class day.
-Your acceptance as an RN to BSN student in the School of Nursing is influenced by many factors.
+Your acceptance as an RN to BSN student in the College of Nursing is influenced by many factors.
 It is strongly recommended that applicants have a GPA of 2.75 or higher (on a 4.0 scale).

 Applications are evaluated on the following criteria:

-- Prerequisite Coursework GPA - Nursing Science GPA: nutrition, anatomy & physiology, microbiology, chemistry, lifespan development psychology and elementary statistics - GPA on associate degree in nursing coursework - Professional or academic reference - Timed verbal responses and written assessments - Other information presented in the application - History of withdraws, repeats or failures will place applicant at a disadvantage be considered.
+- Prerequisite Coursework GPA - Nursing Science GPA: nutrition, anatomy & physiology, microbiology, chemistry, lifespan development psychology and elementary statistics - GPA on associate degree in nursing coursework - Professional or academic reference - Timed verbal responses and written assessments - Other information presented in the application - History of withdraws, repeats or failures will place applicant at a disadvantage

+Students may repeat prerequisite courses, however, grades earned from both the first and a second attempt will be used to determine the final GPA.
+Any additional attempts will not be considered.
 If a grade of "C" is not earned within 2 attempts, the student will not be eligible for admission.

-Students may repeat prerequisite courses, however, grades earned from both the first and a second attempt will be used to determine the final GPA.
-Any additional attempts will not